jd28/rollnw/lib/nw/render/README.md

 [docs/nwn_emitter_map.md](docs/nwn_emitter_map.md), and the particle architecture overview lives in [docs/particle_system.md](docs/particle_system.md).

+Mesh-particle packets use cached common `RenderModel` assets and a flat batch of transient root transforms.
+Their simulation state remains in the particle SoA;
+they do not create persistent scene-model instances or retain source-specific renderer payloads.

 ### Lighting, Shadows, And Fog

 `RenderContext` carries per-frame camera, viewport, lighting, shadow, and